akiradeveloper/dm-writeboost/testing/README.md

 # Testing
-To run the test program No.1

-	# cd 1
-	# source ./script
+To Run all the tests do `. ./script`